May 24, 2023

 Skip The Chemicals

 You should always apply sunscreen and bug spray when appropriate, but the chemicals found in either can be unsafe for your dog.
-Make sure to keep them a safe distance away while you’re applying or find a dog-safe option.
+Make sure to keep them a safe distance away while you’re applying sunscreen or bug spray, or find a dog-safe option.

 If you have a pup with white or thinner fur or lighter pigmentation on their nose, you may even consider sunscreen for them!
 There are many dog-specific sunscreens available that can protect your pup from potentially harmful UV rays!